 on an application for the approval of the proposed transfer being granted.

-[Section 82 amended by No. 12 of 1998 s.
+[Section 82 amended: No. 12 of 1998 s.
 56.]

 82A.
 Transfer of licence between licence holders

 (1) Where a licence is held jointly and one, or more, of the persons who hold the licence no longer wishes to be involved in the conduct of business under the licence, or ceases to occupy the licensed premises, then application is to be made for the licence to be transferred to the other person, or persons, who hold the licence.